david-j-lee/all-the-atoms/README.md

 * [x] Implement element popover on hover (not out of the box with reactstrap)
 * [ ] Fix strange input behavior on mobile
 * [ ] Add github link in footer
+* [ ] Remove white space on mobile so there is no scrolling if it all fits on one screen
 * [ ] Make temp unit selectable between kelvins, celsius or fahrenheit
 * [ ] Implement Redux